datatrails/datatrails-python/docs/runner/components/access_policies_list.rst

-.. _subjects_list_yamlref:
+.. _access_policies_list_yamlref:

-Subjects List Story Runner YAML .........................................
+Access Policies List Story Runner YAML .........................................

-List all subjects that have the required signature.
+List all access_policies that have the required signature.

 The :code:`print_response` setting should be specified as :code:`True` in order to see the results.